-There are six items expected to be voted on at the annual meeting:
+There are four items expected to be voted on at the annual meeting:

-- 1. The election of eight directors to serve for one-year terms expiring at the 2023 annual meeting; - 2.
-The ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending July 31, 2023; - 3.
-The non-binding, advisory vote to approve the compensation of our named executive officers; - 4.
-The amendment of our certificate of incorporation to permit stockholders holding 20% of our outstanding common stock to call special meetings; - 5.
-The amendment of our certificate of incorporation to permit the exculpation of officers; and - 6.
-The amendment and restatement of the Guidewire Software, Inc. 2020 Stock Plan.
+- 1. The election of eight directors to serve for one-year terms expiring at the 2024 annual meeting; - 2.
+The ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending July 31, 2024; - 3.
+The non-binding, advisory vote to approve the compensation of our named executive officers; and - 4.
+The amendment and restatement of the Guidewire Software, Inc. Amended and Restated 2020 Stock Plan.